funstory-ai/BabelDOC/README.md

 ### Translation Service Options

 - `--qps`: QPS (Queries Per Second) limit for translation service (default: 4)
+- `--paper`: Extract and use the paper title in translation prompts to improve context
 - `--ignore-cache`: Ignore translation cache and force retranslation
 - `--no-dual`: Do not output bilingual PDF files
 - `--no-mono`: Do not output monolingual PDF files